lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

   - Two Fenn Aries passports found so far for "Jean Ribbon" and "Samantha Hayes"
 - Does the three-mountain (overlapping triangles) symbol mean anything significant?
 - Message from music sheets: "First words on the sheets are true message" -> "Find among the white trees under two stones"
+  - Near campsite, bring shovel

 ### Current open access problems

 - How to get across the Reservoir via boat
-  - 2 empty pips of water level is too low
+  - 13/14 pips of water level is correct for the boat
+- How to get to the bottom of the reservoir
+  - 6/14 pips is the entry to the "station?"
 - Terminal in Blackbridge Grotto requires an "admin key" to log in
   - First four letters of last name followed by first initial, 1st and 5th character capitalized)
   - Login has been given to "Mr. Ruota," found in Hartley's room (servant's quarters)